 But the process starts easily.
 You read or hear a word, your practise saying it, maybe write it down, and recall it a few minutes later.
 That’s your short-term memory at work.
 But if you want these words to stick, you need to commit them to long-term memory.

 And what’s the best way to do that?
-Well, let’s see what science has to say.
+Well, let’s see what science – and teachers – have to say.

 According to Scientific American, the process by which information in our short term memory converts to long-term memory happens through physical changes in our brain.
 When long term memories are formed, the hippocampus takes information from the working memory and changes the brain’s actual physical neural wiring.
 A long term memory means our brain now has brand new physical connections!